ihsn/sdcAppDocs/casestudies.rst

 This case study shows an example of how the anonymization process might be approached, particularly for a dataset with many continuous variables.
-We also show how this can be achieved using the open source and free *sdcMicro* package and *R*.
-A ready-to-run *R* script for this case study and the dataset are also available to reproduce the results and allow the user to adapt the code
+We also show how this can be achieved using *sdcApp*, the GUI for the open source and free *sdcMicro* *R* package.
-(see http://ihsn.org/home/projects/sdc-practice).
-Extracts of this code are presented in this section to illustrate several steps of the anonymization process.

 ..
 NOTE::
 	The choices of methods and parameters in